Chart Color Schemes

 The level of cultural diversity witnessed in Hawthorn - North was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Hawthorn-North, surveyed between June 2016 and May 2021, had a higher cultural diversity than most local areas, with 25.9% of its residents born overseas and 18.3% speaking languages other than English at home.
-Christianity was the predominant religion in Hawthorn-North, accounting for 40.4% of the population, but Judaism was notably overrepresented, comprising 0.6%, compared to 0.9% across Greater Melbourne.
-In terms of ancestry, the top three groups were English (25.2%), Australian (20.2%), and Irish (11.5%).
+Hawthorn-North, found in data from 2016, had a higher cultural diversity than most local markets, with 25.9% of its population born overseas and 18.3% speaking languages other than English at home.
+Christianity was the predominant religion, comprising 40.4%.
+Judaism, however, was overrepresented at 0.6%, compared to 1.0% in Greater Melbourne (as of 2016).

 Frequently Asked Questions - Diversity